Mathieu-Lala/u01/README.md

 # u01

+## What is it ?

-## A Collection of independent projects
+A Collection of independents/experimentals projects.\
+The main purpose is to learn new things.

 * [ImgCompressor](./ImgCompressor/README.md)